bentoml/BentoML/docs/source/guides/model-store.rst

 .. warning::

-    If ``bentoml.models.get()`` is called inside the constructor of a Service class, the model will not be referenced by the Bento therefore not pushed or deployed, leading to model not found issues.
+    If ``bentoml.models.get()`` is called inside the constructor of a Service class, the model will not be referenced by the Bento therefore not pushed or deployed, leading to model ``FileNotFoundError``.

 Manage models